Join the lab#

 Tip

-I will look for the lab name in your statment when I read the applications as a member of the graduate committee
+I will look for the lab name in your statement when I read the applications as a member of the graduate committee

 Graduate students in our lab are in the URI Computer Science MS or PhD program.
 If you apply to this program, I will see your application.
 To be considered to join the lab, mention the lab name and why you want to do research aligned with the lab’s research goals in your personal statement.